Glatzli/model_comparison_codes/README.md

 Modeling a cold air pool in the Inn Valley: A model intercomparison study

+Things to check for errors/mistakes:
+- WRF far too large
+- DEM & model's aspect calculation
+- tipping errors: is everywhere really the right model & data used?
+-

 Points:
 - I already deleted old read ins... (before regridding?)
 - Do I have to make some further comparisons between the original data & the regridded?